Simulation-Software-Engineering/Lecture-Material/version-control/overview.md

   * https://merely-useful.tech/py-rse/git-cmdline.html#git-cmdline-ex-commit a single good question from the book
   * https://merely-useful.tech/py-rse/git-cmdline.html#git-cmdline-ex-history another good one
   * "Recovering older versions of a file"
+* question with gitignore, ! example in there, templates from GitHub: https://github.com/github/gitignore

 ## My favorite neat little Git trick